DonaldWhyte/high-performance-data-processing-in-python/contents.md

 _note_
-As this problem can often occur in scientific computing with numpy based data structures, `joblib.Parallel` provides a special handling for large numpy arrays to automatically dump them on the filesystem and pass a reference to the worker to open them as memory map on that file using.
+As this problem can often occur in scientific computing with numpy based data structures, `joblib.Parallel` provides a special handling for large numpy arrays to automatically dump them on the filesystem and pass a reference to the to the worker to open them as memory map on that file using.

 `numpy.memmap` is a subclass of `numpy.ndarray`.
 This makes it possible to